Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-intro.md

 :::danger Stop!

-Scripting API is no longer supported.
+This scripting API is no longer supported.
+Refer to the new [Scripting API](/scripting/game-tests.html).

 :::